payalnpatel/Microsoft-Azure/AZ900/Study-Guide.md

  - <b>Resource tags:</b>  a way to organize your resources.
 Tags provide extra information, or metadata, about your resources.
   - Tags also help you manage costs associated with the different groups of Azure products/resources.
+  - a resource tag consists of a name and a value.  you can assign one or more tags to each Azure resource.

 ### Describe Features and Tools in Azure for Governance and Compliance